 Make participating easy.

-One advantage schools have over other types of nonprofits is their many eager students who will likely be happy to volunteer in your fundraiser.
-You can maximize participation among students, parents, staff, and your PTA members by making getting involved as easy as possible.
+Elementary school fundraisers are advantageous because you’ll likely have eager students who are happy to volunteer.
+You can maximize participation among students, parents, staff, and your PTA members by making involvement as easy as possible.

-Here are a few ways you can facilitate greater participation at almost all of your fundraisers:
+Here are a few ways you can facilitate greater participation in your fundraisers:

 - Ensure parents and students are aware of the fundraiser.
-Your community needs to be aware of your fundraiser in order to participate.
 Make sure your marketing materials clearly spell out what your fundraiser is and how participants can get involved.
-This can include step-by-step directions as well as links to any relevant online resources.
+This can include step-by-step instructions as well as links to any relevant online resources.

 - Try passive fundraisers.
 Passive fundraisers require very little additional effort on your participants’ part.
 These include programs such as shopping and grocery fundraisers, where community members can support your school by taking actions they were likely going to anyway.